dmbarbour/wikilon/docs/ABCRT.md

 These indices could be installed heuristically based on text size or need.
 The asymptotic overhead for the index is less than 0.8%.
 For texts of 4kB, the overhead is closer to 2.6%.
 The first layer index lets us scan, slice, and lookup on index 100x faster.
 The second layer bumps us up to 10000x - still O(N), but a nicer coefficient.
 These indices would support slicing texts of up to about 20MB.
 Though I would recommend finger-tree ropes and stowage long before reaching that point.

 Conveniently, appending texts can be modeled by appending each array.
 Logical reversal requires special attention: we reverse each array, but we'll also need the ability to read reversed utf8.
 (It's probably easiest to do this transparently in our utf8 reader.)

+### Accelerated Association Arrays? (low priority)

+It might be useful to heavily optimize an associative structure, e.g. the equivalent of a JSON Object.
+Motivations include:

+* fast indexed lookup without disassembly of the structure
+* optimized representations for small vs. large structures
+* implicit batching of updates, log structured merge trees
+* provides a built-in, optimized model for AO dictionaries

+Any accelerated associative structure must have a primary representation deterministic from content.
+This enables use of alternative representations under the hood, because we can recover the original representation.
+This excludes most binary search trees because their final structure depends on insertion order.
+However, this does permit use of a *trie* or of a *sorted association list*.
+Our keys could simply be a list of integers.
+This covers texts, binaries, vectors, etc.

+The sorted association list is the superior option for acceleration.
+Other than accelerated lookup, we can't do much to accelerate a trie.
+Further, the trie representation is sophisticated, difficult to recover from other representations, and requires more logic than I'm comfortable requiring in the runtime.

+For a sorted association list, access as a plain old list is an effective model for iteration.
+Many array-based accelerators (splits, joins, logical reversals, etc.) are directly applicable.
+There's much we can do to accelerate large associations.
+Our runtime can freely trade simplicity and performance.

+Acceleration of association arrays is a tempting possibility.

 ### Large Value Stowage